 Sir Elton John failed in a privacy claim over photographs of him walking from his car to his house on the grounds that they showed his baldness was returning; this was “trivial”.

 The BBC ran video of a man attempting suicide, to show how CCTV saved his life.
-The European Court of Human Rights said it breached Article 8 (respect for privacy) because video is so intrusive.
+The European Court of Human Rights said it breached Article 8 (respect for privacy) because he was recognisable and video is so intrusive.

 The toddler son of the writer JK Rowling was secretly photographed in Edinburgh; the case prompted the Court of Appeal to rule children had a stronger protection from media intrusion, especially where pictures were taken without consent that would not have been given if asked for.
 But children did not have a guarantee of privacy, and privacy must still be balanced against freedom of expression.